Let's Go Exploring! #179. From backpacks to panniers to housesits.

 I found this book in Kathmandu while having my own adventure in the Himalayas.
 Maybe that led to the excitement because I read this book in two days.
 Can you imagine launching an expedition for a mountain whose exact location is not even known!?
 In 1950, the Himalayas hadn’t been completely or accurately mapped.
 It’s hard to imagine not being able to find an 8-kilometer tall mountain, but this was only the first challenge, followed by icy cliffs, blizzards, and the slow deterioration of the mind brought on by the hazards of high altitudes never before experienced.
 As Herzog describes, even descending the mountain was a challenge: “Every inch was a torture I was resolved to ignore.”
 He was the leader of the nine-man French expedition and only one of two to reach the summit.
 This is as dramatic a story as you’ll ever read.

-They’d never toured by motorcycle until they set off, but Lavi Scholl and Ollie Gamblin are now the youngest duo ever to go around the world on the same motorbike.
+• They’d never toured by motorcycle until they set off, but Lavi Scholl and Ollie Gamblin are now the youngest duo ever to go around the world on the same motorbike.
 Read the story on CNN.

 Thanks for tagging along

 As always, hit reply to share any thoughts or questions or just to say hello.
-I love hearing from you, and I always reply (unless it looks spammy).
+Hearing your stories is one of my biggest rewards.

 I make most of my work free to entertain, inspire and educate.
 If you enjoy my stories, books, blog or worksheets, please share this newsletter with a friend.
 It helps keep me motivated, and more importantly, it helps other people.
-Likewise, a book review on Amazon helps my books find a home.

 Let’s explore how to live a more meaningful and joyful life.
 I’m Scott Stoll, Author, Artist, Adventurer and a work-in-progress.
 My claim to fame is that I rode a bicycle around the world.
 For 25 years, I’ve been posting monthly stories, life experiments, worksheets, and more.
 Join me, and let’s live the best lives possible.